-The Automated Refund and Tax Information System (ARTIS) is a touchtone telephone system designed to provide information about your individual income tax return.
+The Automated Refund and Tax Information System (ARTIS) is a touch-tone telephone system designed to provide information about your individual income tax return.
 Information about electronically filed returns and returns using the preprinted bar-coded labels should be available within 72 hours of receipt.
 Information about refund request returns filed without the preprinted bar-coded labels will be available after the return has completed initial processing (approximately six to 12 weeks).

 The ARTIS number is (502) 564-1600.
 It is available 24 hours a day, 7 days a week.
+If during the call you do not receive a refund mailing date, please allow seven days before calling again.